OperationSpark/asd-walker/README.md

 - Access your walker project through the correct link on your Portfolio page.
 - You should see your box (the "walker") appear on the screen.
-- If you don’t see anything:
-  - Check your HTML and CSS for typos.
-  - Open the browser **console** to look for errors.

 <!-- 4 line breaks between TODOS -->